singamaneninikhithavardhan-eng/Trap_Shield_Learning_Phase/README.md

-# Trap Shield Learning Phase – Project 1
+# Trap Shield Learning Phase

 Welcome to **Task 1** of the Trap Shield Learning Phase!
 This task will help you get comfortable with **Ubuntu**, **basic Linux commands**, and **using GitHub for submissions**.